Exporting

 Best Practices

-Section titled “Best Practices”- Use USDZ + Flattened for sharing with Apple users or deploying to AR workflows
+Section titled “Best Practices”- Use USDZ + Export Flattened for sharing with Apple users or deploying to AR workflows

 - Use USD + Preserve Authorship for continued editing in other 3D applications